 What is personal injury?

-- Psychological illness caused by badgering or intolerance at workplace
+- Psychological illness caused by badgering or intolerance at the workplace

 - Psychological or physical injury maintained by a victim in the course of crime